 However, in the years that followed, plans were modified because space was needed for more student activities, and it was decided to discontinue schoolboy activities at Westpark for some years.
 In the meantime, the residents of Westpark set up a club in a house lent to them in Harrow, and Arnwood Club operated until 1995 when it lost its premises and it was decided that the time was ripe to start the Westpark Club once again.
 In 1998 a new clubhouse was completed in the garden of Westpark and a full programme of activities for boys between the ages of 10 and 18 now takes place there every weekend.

 Another part of NEA’s history concerns the centres in Orme Court in Bayswater.
 6 Orme Court was bought by the original Trust in 1962.
 In 1980-82 we were able to acquire Numbers 4, 5, 7 and 8.
 In the late 1980s, having purchased number 1, we carried out building works to link Number 1 at the back to numbers 4-8.
-These properties have been used as a student residence, called Elmore, since 1980, and also as accommodation for some NEA tutors and chaplains.
+These properties have been used as residential accommodation, called Elmore, since 1980.
 More building works have been carried out to help us make better use of the properties.